wulfsberg/angular-material-kickstart/README.md

     ng add @angular/localize

-to get access to the locale definitions (as [seen here](https://github.com/angular/angular/tree/master/packages/common/locales)).
+to get access to the locale definitions.

 Edit your `angular.json` file, adding